 Regional energy resilience

-Te Ihi o te Rā marks an important and exciting early step towards a sustainable future for Tairāwhiti, and will contribute to both regional energy capacity and resilience.
+Te Ihi o te Rā marks an important and exciting step towards a sustainable future for Tairāwhiti, and is contributing to both regional energy capacity and resilience.

-It will also help Eastland Generation continue to develop in-region expertise and capability in solar farm infrastructure and technology.
+It is also helping Eastland Generation continue to develop in-region expertise and capability in solar farm infrastructure and technology.

 As part of our plans to develop more embedded renewal generation on the East Coast, we’ve secured two further solar sites, in Tolaga Bay/Uawa and Wairoa.